A mean curvature type flow with capillary boundary in a unit ball: A priori estimates

-Therefore any convergent subsequence of $x(\cdot,t)$ must converge to some spherical cap as $t\to +\infty$, and the capillary boundary condition implies that those spherical caps intersect with the sphere at a contact angle $\theta$ as described in Remark \ref{static model}.
+Therefore any convergent subsequence of $x(\cdot,t)$ must converge to a spherical cap as $t\to +\infty$.
+Moreover the capillary boundary condition implies that this spherical caps intersects with the sphere at a contact angle $\theta$.
+Hence it should belong to the family given in Remark \ref{static model}.
 Hence we have completed the proof of our main theorem. \end{proof}